Nightlife is a signature experience

 Belgrade works well as a starting point before moving on to Novi Sad, Tara, or northern Serbia.

-These are the places and experiences that most first-time visitors should prioritize.
+These are the places and experiences most useful for structuring a first visit to Belgrade.

 Kalemegdan Fortress